 The District records items under capital leases as an asset and obligation in the financial statements.
-The following is a summary of long-term debt transactions for the period of September 5, 2019 through December 31, 2020:
+The District has recorded total capital assets under capital lease of \$549,703 and accumulated depreciation of \$87,873.
+The following is a summary of long-term debt transactions of the District for the year ended December 31, 2021: